dotnet/docfx/docs/designs/conceptual_localization.md

   - Partial contents:
     - The localization contents are often a part of source content.
     - There maybe extra localization content which doesn't exist in source repo.
+  - Delay localization, which means the version of loc content are usually behind of source content version.
   - Localization contents are not required to be stored in the same repo of source content, they can be anywhere.
   - Localization publishing may have a few specific requirements which are different with source publishing:
     - Most of the localization configuration would be same with source configuration, a few are different, set based on scenarios, so we don't know the exact set of different configurations.